-Effective May 1, 2013, the Corporation entered into an operating lease for its Ohio facilities which expired April 30, 2014.
-Monthly rent was \$ 393.
-Subsequent to December 31, 2013 the Corporation entered into a new operating lease beginning May 1, 2014 and continuing until 60 days after either party gives the other written notice of its intent to terminate the agreement.
+Effective May 1, 2014, the Corporation entered into a new operating lease, which continues until 60 days after either party gives the other written notice of its intent to terminate the agreement.
 Monthly rent is \$ 393.
-Minimum future rental payments under the operating lease having a remaining term in excess of one year as of December 31, 2014 for each of the next five years and in the aggregate are:
+Effective November 1, 2015, the Corporation entered into a new operating lease, which continues until 30 days after either party gives the other written notice of its intent to terminate the agreement.
+Monthly rent is \$ 450.